 Rosner’s second novel, BLUE NUDE, was published in hardcover by Ballantine in May 2006 and reissued in paperback in 2010 by Gallery Books (Simon & Schuster).
 The subject of the novel was originally inspired by her involvement with a project called Acts of Reconciliation, which brought together second generation Germans and Jews in order to confront their shared legacy from World War II.

 BLUE NUDE depicts an encounter between a post-war German painter named Danzig and an Israeli artist’s model named Merav.
 Living in Northern California and in exile by choice from their home countries, both Danzig and Merav are wrestling with their identities as artists and as ex-patriates; haunted by their experiences with war and loss, they ultimately find that even in the face of fear and despair, the act of making art can bring real possibilities for redemption and healing.

 This highly acclaimed novel has been a national bestseller and named as one of the San Francisco Chronicle’s best books of 2006.
-Both BLUE NUDE and THE SPEED OF LIGHT continue to receive rave reviews and are popular selections forbook group discussions.
+All of Rosner’s novels continue to be popular selections for book groups.